Blendify/blender-manual/trunk/blender_docs/manual/modeling/metas/editing.rst

 =========

 Together with *Threshold*, *Stiffness* controls the influencing range.
-While the threshold is common to all metas in the same object (or even the same `Object Family`_), the stiffness is specific to each meta.
+While the threshold is common to all metas in the same object (or even the same `Object Families`_), the stiffness is specific to each meta.

 Scaling the inner green circle changes the *Stiffness* value.